lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/openfpga_commands/fpga_verilog_commands.rst

     Use explicit port mapping when writing the Verilog netlists

+  .. option:: --use_relative_path

+    Force to use relative path in netlists when including other netlists.
+By default, this is off, which means that netlists use absolute paths when including other netlists

   .. option:: --default_net_type <string>

     Specify the default net type for the Verilog netlists.
 Currently, supported types are ``none`` and ``wire``.
 Default value: ``none``.